 Schools/organizations participating in at least one activity in any stream and meeting the other requirements were eligible to be selected randomly to win a visit from an astronaut or a space expert.
 Two schools/organizations in every province and territory were selected.
 The more streams an organization participated in, the more chances they had (up to three).

 There will also be a national contest for youth who participated in all three streams.
 They will be required to register and provide a video explaining why they would be the best Junior Astronaut candidate.
-Four young applicants from every province and territory will be selected randomly to take part in a camp in summer , at the CSA's headquarters in Saint-Hubert, Quebec.
+Four young applicants from every province and territory will be selected randomly to take part in a virtual camp in summer .
 During the camp, they will get to meet some of our astronauts, engineers and scientists!

 Accessible online content and learning games are available as well for young Canadians from kindergarten to Grade 12, educators, parents and youth organizations, including a fun astronaut game for younger children that was launched during David Saint-Jacques' space mission.